 The University of Maryland Medical Center recommends a fairly simple apple cider vinegar-based remedy for food poisoning.
 Pour 8 oz. of warm water into a cup, and stir in 2 tsp. of apple cider vinegar.
 Sip the mixture until it's gone, drinking it slowly to enhance your chances of keeping it down.
 Repeat the treatment three times daily until your illness has passed.

 The University of Maryland Medical Center says that though apple cider vinegar is a popular food poisoning treatment, it has not been studied scientifically.
 Additionally, "The 150 Healthiest Foods on Earth" advises you to take care when dealing with food poisoning.
 Though apple cider vinegar is good for you, the book says that no one really knows for sure how effective it is in dealing with stomach-based illnesses such as food poisoning.

 Food poisoning can be dangerous, and the University of Maryland Medical Center says that certain groups of people need to take care.
-If patients are younger than 2, have a pre-existing medical condition or are elderly, they should bypass home remedies and get to a doctor or hospital.
+If patients are older adults, are younger than 2 or have a pre-existing medical condition, they should bypass home remedies and get to a doctor or hospital.
 Likewise, if your symptoms last longer than a few days or are incredibly severe, seek professional medical attention.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.